dineshkummarc/cozy/README.md

   useful Javascript functions that I use myself;
 - "./vendor/" - added the JSON2 Javascript library;

 ### Notes ###

 - this is a work in progress, good ideas are welcome;
-- the shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking.
+- shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking before they will run on other *NIX-es;
-- the Javascript scripts expect /usr/local/bin/js as interpretter.
+- Javascript scripts expect /usr/local/bin/js as interpretter.